 Visit Malta

 Dine al fresco all year round

-Seafood fans on a shoestring budget will be just as happy at one of the harbourside spots, feasting on freshly-caught swordfish, lobster, and lampuki.
-And if you’re not a fan of fish, you can’t leave Malta without trying stuffat-tal-Fenek, or rabbit stew, Malta’s national dish.
+Seafood fans will be happy at one of the harbourside spots, feasting on freshly-caught swordfish, lobster, and lampuki.
+And if you’re not a fan of fish, you can’t leave Malta without trying Stuffat-tal-Fenek, or rabbit stew, Malta’s national dish.

+Visit Malta